Parsa-Baniamerian/Memory_Allocation_Simulator/README.md

-# Memory Allocator
+# Memory Allocation Simulator

-This is a simple C++ program that simulates a memory allocator.
-The program initializes a memory space with partitions of varying sizes and allows users to allocate and deallocate memory blocks using different allocation strategies.
+A C++ program simulating memory allocation using various strategies

-## Introduction
+## Overview

-The program defines a `MemoryAllocator` class that manages memory blocks.
-Each memory block has an identifier, size, and allocation status.
-The program supports three allocation strategies: First-fit (default), Best-fit, and Worst-fit.
+This project implements a simple memory allocator that simulates memory allocation strategies: First-fit, Best-fit, and Worst-fit.
+It generates random partition sizes and allows users to allocate memory for processes based on the chosen strategy.

 ## Allocation Strategies